All Episodes

 Joe Barton called this a slush fund yesterday, just as it is.

-But before we get to that, let's let's take a look at things here.
+But before we get to that, let's take a look at things here.

 Obama has rewarded the United Auto Workers.

-He refuses to blanket waive the Jones Act, which would allow foreign assistance with a oil spill.
+He refuses to blanket waive the Jones Act, which would allow foreign assistance with an oil spill.

-The Jones Act uh is is routinely waived in mass in emergencies like this.
+The Jones Act is routinely waived en masse in emergencies like this.

 The Jones Act requires American union workers on projects like this.

-Uh Obama is not waiving it, so we have refused expert help to stop the flow to clean up the mess, all to protect unions.
+So we have refused expert help to stop the flow, to clean up the mess, all to protect unions.

-Um he has placed union activists on the NLRB, the National Labor Relations Board, and as Secretary of Labor, uh former Congresswoman, he has used the stimulus bill to pay the salaries and benefits of state and local government employees, especially NEA members, the teachers.
+And as Secretary of Labor, a former congresswoman, he has used the stimulus bill to pay the salaries and benefits of state and local government employees, especially NEA members, the teachers.

 Chris Christie is in the middle of this in New Jersey.